Nordix/nfqueue-loadbalancer/sctp.md

 For a multihomed SCTP association the addresses (both source and dest) are different for the paths but *the ports are always the same*.
 So for SCTP the `nfqlb` hash on ports only.
 Another possibility is to use IPv6 and the `flow label`.
 This is not yet implemented though.
+The same technique can be used to load-balance [MPTCP](https://en.wikipedia.org/wiki/Multipath_TCP).

 The properties, such as scalability, are the same as for tcp/udp but distribution will basically be based the on source port (since the